-In order to allow for the existence of beings that would not be absorbed and nullified in the Source, G‑d chose to conceal and withdraw His light to create, so to speak, a “vacuum” where created beings would feel their independent existence.
-This, in oversimplified form, is the fundamental concept of tzimtzum (the concealment and contraction of the primordial Divine light, which is the cornerstone of Lurianic Kabbalah).
-The concept of tzimtzum demonstrates how a monistic creation can lead to apparent dualism.
+In order to allow for the existence of beings that would not be absorbed and nullified in the Source, G‑d chose to conceal and withdraw His light to create a world where created beings would feel their independent existence.
+This, in oversimplified form, is the fundamental concept of ẓimẓum (the concealment and contraction of the primordial divine light), which is the cornerstone of Lurianic Kabbalah.
+The concept of ẓimẓum demonstrates how a monistic creation can lead to apparent dualism.

 Time, Space, and Soul

 “…that your [soul] days [time] and the days [time] of your children [soul] may be prolonged upon the land [space] which the Lord swore to give to your fathers [soul] for as long as [time] the heavens [space] are above the earth [space].”Deuteronomy 11:21

 Happy is the portion of Israel for the Jewish people know that they are the sons of the Holy King, for all bear His stamp.
 They are marked on their bodies with the holy sign [of brit mila]; their garments bear the sign of a mitzvah [of tzitzit-fringes]; their heads are stamped with the compartments of tefillin [phylacteries] with the name of their Master; their hands are stamped with the straps of holiness [straps of hand tefillin]… and in their houses they bear the stamp of the mezuzah at their doorway.
 Thus in all ways they are marked as the sons of the Most High King.

-Excerpt from A. Poltorak “A Light Unto My Path: A Mezuzah Anthology” (Maon Noam, New York: 2012)
+Excerpt from A. Poltorak’s “A Light Unto My Path: A Mezuzah Anthology” (Maon Noam, New York: 2012)